 The following table shows summary historical financial and operating data of DCP Midstream Partners Predecessor and pro forma financial data of DCP Midstream Partners, LP for the periods and as of the dates indicated.
-The historical financial statements included in this prospectus beginning on page F-8 reflect the assets, liabilities and operations to be contributed to us by Duke Energy Field Services and its wholly-owned subsidiaries upon the closing of this offering.
+The historical financial statements included in this prospectus beginning on page F-9 reflect the assets, liabilities and operations to be contributed to us by Duke Energy Field Services, LLC and its wholly-owned subsidiaries upon the closing of this offering.
 We refer to these assets, liabilities and operations as DCP Midstream Partners Predecessor.
 The summary historical financial data as of December 31, 2003 and 2004, as well as the summary historical financial data for the years ended December 31, 2002, 2003 and 2004, are derived from the audited financial statements of DCP Midstream Partners Predecessor.
-The summary proforma financial data for the six months ended June 30, 2005 are derived from the unaudited financial statements of DCP Midstream Partners Predecessor.
-The summary proforma financial data for the six months ended June 30, 2005 and for the year ended December 31, 2004 are derived from the unaudited proforma financial statements of DCP Midstream Partners, LP included in this prospectus beginning on page F-2.
-The proforma adjustments have been prepared as if certain transactions to be effected at the closing of this offering had taken place on June 30, 2005, in the case of the proforma balance sheet, or as of January 1, 2004, in the case of the proforma statement of operations for the six months ended June 30, 2005 and for the year ended December 31, 2004.
+The summary historical financial data as of December 31, 2002 and for the six months ended June 30, 2005 are derived from the unaudited financial statements of DCP Midstream Partners Predecessor.
+The summary pro forma financial data for the six months ended June 30, 2005 and for the year ended December 31, 2004 are derived from the unaudited pro forma financial statements of DCP Midstream Partners, LP included in this prospectus beginning on page F-2.
+The pro forma adjustments have been prepared as if certain transactions to be effected at the closing of this offering had taken place on June 30, 2005, in the case of the pro forma balance sheet, or as of January 1, 2004, in the case of the pro forma statement of operations for the six months ended June 30, 2005 and for the year ended December 31, 2004.
 These transactions include:

-- the issuance by us of common units to the public; - the payment of estimated underwriting commissions and other expenses; - the proceeds received from borrowings under our new credit facility; - the distribution to Duke Energy Field Services of a portion of the net proceeds from this offering and from borrowings under our new credit facility; - the purchase of United States Treasury and other qualifying securities; - the retention by Duke Energy Field Services of DCP Midstream Partners Predecessor's accounts receivable; and - the execution of a transportation agreement related to the Seabreeze pipeline between us and Duke Energy Field Services.
+- the issuance by us of common units to the public; - the payment of estimated underwriting commissions and other expenses; - the proceeds received from borrowings under our new credit facility; - the distribution to Duke Energy Field Services, LLC of a portion of the net proceeds from this offering and from borrowings under our new credit facility; - the purchase of United States Treasury and other qualifying securities; - the retention by Duke Energy Field Services, LLC of DCP Midstream Partners Predecessor's accounts receivable; and - the execution of a transportation agreement related to the Seabreeze pipeline between us and Duke Energy Field Services, LLC.

-The following table includes the non-GAAP financial measures of (1) EBITDA, (2) segment EBITDA, (3) gross margin and (4) segment gross margin.
-For a definition of the measures and a reconciliation to their most directly comparable financial measures calculated and presented in accordance with GAAP, please read "- Non-GAAP Financial Measures" beginning on page 14.
+The following table includes the non-GAAP financial measures of (1) EBITDA, (2) gross margin and (3) segment gross margin.
+For a definition of the measures and a reconciliation to their most directly comparable financial measures calculated and presented in accordance with Generally Accepted Accounting Principles, which we refer to as GAAP, please read "- Non-GAAP Financial Measures" beginning on page 15.